 Woods Martin was surprised.
 She knew Austin — which is also one of the most economically divided cities in America — could do more.
 And after a bit of research, she concluded that the problem, as she suspected, was not one of stinginess, but one of knowledge: People in Austin just didn’t know how to meet the needs in their community.

-In part that’s because of partners and sponsors who pledge matching funds, like the St. David’s Foundation, which gave an additional $1 million to the children charities it supports.
+In part that’s because of partners and sponsors who pledge matching funds, like the St. David’s Foundation, has given an additional $1 million to the children charities it supports.
 ILHIGH also uses competition to spur on nonprofits, offering donation prizes from mostly corporate sponsors throughout the day and at the end of the drive for those that have raised the most money, and the most donors.
 The group, which hosts the donor platform on its website, has a live ticker and leaderboard all day.

-“We gamify and create visuals to push that competitive spirit to motivate people to give,” says programming director Catherine Lucchesi.
+“We gamify and create visuals to push that competitive spirit to motivate people to give,” says former programming director Catherine Lucchesi.
 “There is a lot of incentive and excitement all day that gets people giving more.”

 “A large part of our mission is connecting young people to philanthropy,” says Lucchesi.
 “We know that if people start giving before the age of 45, they’ll keep giving for the rest of their life.
 That was a key component that was missing in our community.”